-- Pulse the food processor to break down the ingredients.
+- Pulse the food processor/blender to break down the ingredients.
 You want the ingredients to be combined but you don’t want them fully incorporated.

-- If the Pesto is still thick, continue to add more Olive Oil (one tsp at a time) until you get the right consistency.
+- If the pesto is still thick, continue to add more olive oil (one tbsp at a time) until you get the right consistency.

-- You may omit the pine nuts from this Pesto recipe if you have an allergy.
+- You may omit the pine nuts from this pesto recipe if you have an allergy to pine nuts.